vicaleram/DSPS/HW1/githubCreateRepoCmds.md

 # This is a markdown file guiding you through the very first steps to create and manage a git repo with github.

-## Lets start on your bash shell: if you do not have access to a terminal (you do if you use a Mac or Linux machine!) come talk to me
+## Lets start on your bash shell: if you do not have access to a terminal (you do if you use a Mac or Linux machine) come talk to me

 Crete a directory